The Village House

 Santubong, Kuching, Sarawak, Malaysia

-We convinced our client to use lightweight metal roof sheet in place of the traditional wooden plank sidings for the walls both for economic and practical reasons; which also leans towards giving the building the feel of the colourful kampung houses in the area.
+We convinced our client to use lightweight metal roof sheets in place of the traditional wooden plank sidings for the walls both for economic and practical reasons; which also leans towards giving the building the feel of the colourful kampung houses in the area.
 We picked up some of the architectural timber elements in the kampung houses which we reinterpreted.
-For example, the railing that wraps around the main hall at first floor also acts as seats.
+For example, the railing that wraps around the main hall at the first floor also acts as seat.
 The project was realised within 9 months from initial design to completion of construction on site.
 We were churning out details as they were building it.
-It was really stressful yet exhilarating.
-Our greatest satisfaction for this project was that our client really loved the spaces we created and they complimented it with their creative fit-out of the place.
+It was stressful yet exhilarating.
+Our greatest satisfaction for this project was that our client loved the spaces we created and they complimented it with their creative fit-out of the place.

 "Architectural timber elements from the kampung reinterpreted,"

 "A celebration of colour, rich with details and a compact plan centered around the pool."